keesiemeijer/author-archive-extended/README.md

 Add extra author pages to your WordPress author archive page.

-The default permalink for author archives is `/author/author-name`.
+The default WordPress permalink for author archives is `/author/author-name`.
 This script let's you extend this permalink with extra author pages.
-For example, `/author/author-name/recipes`.
+For example, `/author/author-name/location`.

 ## Installation
 Include the file `author-archive-extended.php` in your project (plugin/theme) and add the extra pages with the `author_archive_extended_pages` filter.